||A North Carolina 501C3 Educational Nonprofit Archive Documenting, Preserving, and Promoting Residential Modernist Architecture|

 1950 - The Paul and June Ritcher House, 3039 Churchill Road, Raleigh.
 1900 square feet.
 Built by Frank Walser.
 Sold to Walter and Albertina Adams in 1952.
 Sold in 1955 to Jack Peterson.
 Sold in 1970 to Stephen and Karen Renner.
 Sold in 1980 to Richard Boyd.
 Sold in 1988 to Randal Brown.
 Sold in 2004 to Jill Anderson and Edward Bern Walser, Frank Walser's son.
 Top right photo by David Hunt.

 Featured on the cover of Better Homes and Gardens in 1956.
 Won an award from the national AIA in 1957.
 Sold to Banks and Louise Talley in 1961.
 Sold in 1974 to George and Beth Paschal, who owned a James Fitzgibbon house, for their daughter Huston Paschal.
+She eventually took title.
+Still owned by Huston Paschal as of 2015.
 B/W photos are probably by Joseph Molitor.
+Bottom photo by Leilani Carter.

 1952 - The George W. and Virginia Kelly Residence, 150 Riding Lane, Southern Pines NC.
 Sold in 1993 to Marion McCullough, the current owner's mother.
 When she died, daughter Denis McCullough bought it in 1996.
-She has done a great job adding a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
+She added a conventional roof while keeping the spirit of the original design, not an easy task with a Matsumoto home.
 Photos by Glenn Dickerson.
 Pond photo by George Smart.

 1954 – The Milton Julian Residence, 101 Ledge Lane in Chapel Hill.
 Built by Frank Walser.
 Designed for Milton Julian, locally known proprietor of Milton's Clothing Cupboard and uncle to international designer Alexander Julian.
 The family had to go to the North Carolina Supreme Court to overcome neighborhood opposition to the home's unique design.
 Until the area's principal developer Professor Coker's death in 1953, he or his wife had personally approved all house plans prior to construction and apparently required new home builders to consult with the university architects.
 Coker naturally favored the popular revival styles of the period.
 This design review process ceased after his death.
 The neighbors argued that the design was not in character with surrounding houses and attempted to use the deed restrictions in the subdivision governing aesthetic harmony to prevent Julian from building his home.
 They sued all the way to the North Carolina Supreme Court which ruled the design covenants were personal to Coker and therefore unenforceable.